 Some of the department's key Budget measures include:

 In addition to the Government's child care reforms previously announced, which commence on 2 July 2018, an additional $11.8 million will be provided to expand language instruction for Australia's littlest learners.
-A school trial for students in Foundation to Year 2 of the highly successful Early Learning Languages Australia (ELLA) program will commence in up to 300 schools across Australia in 2019 and 2020.
+A school trial for students in Foundation to Year 2 of the highly successful Early Learning Languages Australia (ELLA) program will commence in up to 300 schools across Australia in 2019 and extend through to the end of 2021.

 The Australian Government will grow its record level of funding with a total investment of $243.5 billion from 2018 to 2027 for schools under the Quality Schools package.
 Building on this, the Government has accepted in principle the recommendations of the Review to Achieve Educational Excellence in Australian Schools.
 The review provides a blueprint on how to best support our students on their educational journey.